-While, when you first exit Centraal Station, you are overwhelmed by the crowds, the starving students handing out flyers for hostels, and the zinging of what feels like millions of bicycles going by, if you walk a little further out, the crowds disperse and you can breathe more easily.
+When you first exit Centraal Station, you are overwhelmed by the crowds, the starving students handing out flyers for hostels, and the zinging of what feels like millions of bicycles going by.
+If you walk a little further out, the crowds disperse and you can breathe more easily.

 A Self Guided Amsterdam Walking Tour for Seeing the City in a Day

 Once you leave Centraal Station, you have two choices: if you want a canal view and thinning crowds, stay straight to end up on Damrak, the wide boulevard lined by a canal.
 Meander down to Dam Square, where often on the weekends and during the summer, throngs of people gather for events.